 Why we picked the Apple TV 4K:

 After spending two years as an afterthought in the streamer market due to a lack of 4K support, the Apple TV is back and better than ever.
-With a bevy of cool features, it’s a good choice for Apple devotees and a worthy (if spendy) competitor to high-end offerings from Roku, Amazon, and Google.
+With a bevy of cool features, it’s a good choice for Apple devotees and a solid (if spendy) competitor of high-end offerings from Roku, Amazon, and Google.

 You can use Siri to search for content, including cross-platform searches, though Apple’s library of apps isn’t as diverse as Roku’s.
+You can also send images, video, and audio via AirPlay 2 from a supported iOS device.
 You still have access to heavy hitters like Netflix, Hulu, Sling TV, and more recently, Amazon Prime Video (though the app is half-baked compared to other apps on the device).
 Plus, you’ll have access to the iTunes store and your entire iTunes library.
 You can also use intuitive questions and statements for voice-controlled search (“Show me 4K movies on Netflix”) instead of resorting to awkward jargon.

 As far as picture quality goes, the Apple TV supports 4K and HDR in both Dolby Vision and HDR10.
 Is the Apple TV 4K worth its hefty price tag?
 We’re on the fence there, but if you’re one of those “All Apple Everything” types, this is the streaming device for you.